kingjyan-star/link-station/NEW_CHAT_PROMPT.md

 ## 🔍 Troubleshooting Guide

+### If polling stops after voting:
+1. Check if `currentState` is still 'linking'
+2. Verify `pollingInterval.current` is not null
+3. Check for JavaScript errors in console
+4. Ensure polling continues until results received

-### If users can't see results:
+### If users don't see results:
-1. Check console for "All users have selected" log in API
+1. Check if polling is running on all devices
-2. Verify `gameState` changes to 'completed'
+2. Verify `gameState` changes to 'completed' in API
-3. Ensure `matchResult` is in room object
+3. Ensure `matchResult` is returned in `/api/room/:roomId`
-4. Check polling is detecting completed state
+4. Check polling logic detects completed state

 ### If master controls don't work:
 1. Verify `masterId` matches user's `userId`
 2. Check `isMaster` field in user objects
 3. Ensure master badge visible to all users
 4. Validate master-only endpoints check `masterId`

-### If kicked users stay in room:
-1. Check polling detects user not in `room.users`
-2. Verify redirect to 'enter' state triggers
-3. Ensure error message displays
-4. Check room data clears properly

 ---